Howard Hughes Medical Institute (HHMI)

 - For the three journals Cell Press publishes on behalf of societies (American Journal of Human Genetics, Biophysical Journal and Stem Cell Reports) authors need not do anything as all content is automatically delivered to PMC with appropriate embargo dates.

 HHMI authors who submit articles for publication in other Elsevier journals can:

 - Publish gold open access with us in an open access journal or journal that supports open access, and then self-archive the final version of their article in PMC

 - A publication fee is payable by the author.
-Elsevier's fees range from 500 – 5000 US Dollars.
+Elsevier's fees range between c$150 and c$5000 US Dollars.
 Visit the individual journal homepages for specific open access pricing information.
 Authors may be able to access institutional or other funds to help pay open access publication fees

 - All articles published open access have permitted reuse which is determined by the author's choice of user license